Structured Sober Living Designed for Long-Term Recovery

 A Structured Path to Long-Term Sobriety

-Recovery succeeds when three things are in place:
+Recovery tends to last when three things are present:

 • Structure